crisson/quickrest/README.md

 ## Caveats

-The library should be used in contexts where high-level REST parameters are set once for the lifetype of the app/process (e.g., bearer tokens for an app instead of those tokens for users of that app).
+The library should be used in contexts where high-level REST parameters are set once for the lifetime of the app/process (e.g., bearer tokens for an app instead of those tokens for users of that app).
 It lacks a simple mechanism to scope request-specific REST data (e.g., authentication headers, paging preferences).

 This capability is not a priority at the moment, but a PR with it is welcome =).
 It might look something like this: